 Big Investment, Little Return

-Yet of all the money raised in the US and Canada through Pink Ribbon campaigns, only fifteen percent goes to breast cancer prevention research, says Pink Ribbons, Inc. But mainstream medicine’s idea of ‘prevention’ lies in matters like heredity, ethnicity and personal health–which are important determinants of cancer risk, to be sure.
-But perhaps as important are environmental factors such as plastic production–but less than five percent of funds raised in the US and Canada are devoted to such causes.
-Ironically, some of the ‘pink ribbon’ branded products that raise money for cancer research are themselves often packed full of ingredients that are thought to cause cancer–namely, certain ingredients in skincare, makeup and plastic products, which we shall see more of later.
+Yet of all the money raised in the US and Canada through Pink Ribbon campaigns, only fifteen percent goes to breast cancer prevention research, says Pink Ribbons, Inc. And corporate medicine’s idea of ‘prevention’ lies in matters like heredity, ethnicity and personal health.
+These are important determinants of cancer risk, to be sure.
+But perhaps as important are environmental factors, such as plastic production and chemical pollution.
+And yet, less than five percent of funds raised in the US and Canada are devoted to such causes.
+Ironically, some of the ‘pink ribbon’ branded products that raise money for cancer research are themselves often packed full of ingredients that are thought to cause cancer.
+Namely, certain ingredients in skincare, makeup and plastic products, which we shall see more of later.

 The National Institute of Health (NIH) has labeled many commonly found compounds as known human carcinogens.
 This list includes asbestos, arsenic, benzene, formaldehyde and tobacco smoke, as well as countless pesticides and herbicides used in agriculture that contribute to rising cancer rates.

-Shockingly, there is little to no regulation of such potentially harmful compounds.
-The policy of the FDA in America is ‘it’s safe until proven otherwise’–the problem being of course, that millions of people may die before a chemical is proven unsafe.
-In the US alone, close to 80,000 chemicals are on the market, many of them completely unstudied and unregulated and which likely contribute to many cancers, including breast, brain, colon, lung, non-Hodgkins lymphoma and pancreatic.
-By being precautionary than reactionary–that is, by taking preventative action rather than reacting only to direct evidence of harm–it makes sense that cancer rates would be lower and lives could be saved.
+Shockingly, despite their known dangers, there is little to no regulation of such potentially harmful compounds.
+The policy of the FDA in America is ‘it’s safe until proven otherwise’ – the problem being of course, that millions of people may die before a chemical is proven unsafe.
+In the US alone, close to 80,000 chemicals are on the market.
+Many of them are completely unstudied and unregulated.
+They are likely contributors to many cancers, including breast, brain, colon, lung, non-Hodgkins lymphoma and pancreatic.
+By being precautionary than reactionary – that is, by taking preventative action rather than reacting only to direct evidence of harm – it makes sense that cancer rates would be lower and lives could be saved.

-Instead of prevention, though, almost all of that Pink Ribbon (and other cancer awareness drive) donation money funds huge corporations to research and developm those areas that are the biggest cancer cash cows: detection (e.g., mammography) and treatment (e.g., pharmaceuticals).
-In other words, our donations go are a form of ‘corporate welfare,’ and not only do companies take our donation money, they also earn profits by charging us for treatments our donations help them discover.
+Instead of prevention, though, almost all of that Pink Ribbon (and other cancer awareness drive) donation money funds huge corporations to research and develop those areas that are the biggest cancer cash cows.
+These would be: detection (e.g., mammography) and treatment (e.g., pharmaceuticals).
+In other words, our donations go are a form of ‘corporate welfare’.
+Not only do companies take our donation money, they also earn profits by charging us for treatments our donations help them discover.

-What few people know is that the origins of Breast Cancer Awareness Month (BCAM) was launched by AstraZeneca, a pharmaceutical company that sells cancer treatments–as well as cancer causing pesticides.
+Here’s a shocking fact: the origins of Breast Cancer Awareness Month (BCAM) was launched by AstraZeneca, a pharmaceutical company that sells cancer treatments – as well as cancer causing pesticides.
 Its subsidiary, GB Bioscience, was even sued by the city of Houston after it was found that it had dumped toxic chemicals in the local water table and soil.

 Make October More Special

-Clearly, cancer research isn’t working.
-Billions have been spent on it over the past two decades, yet cancer death rates have barely dropped at all.
+Clearly, cancer research as we know it isn’t working.
+Billions have been spent on the Pink Ribbon scandal over the past two decades, yet cancer death rates have barely dropped at all.
 It seems Pink Ribbon funds companies that are hell bent on treating cancer with expensive, high-tech methods that barely increase our survival rate at all, when they should instead be focused on uncovering the root causes of cancer, and pressuring governments to eliminate them.